-"Well stimulation treatment" means any treatment of a well designed to enhance oil and gas production or recovery by increasing the permeability of the formation.
-Well stimulation treatments include, but are not limited to, hydraulic fracturing treatments and acid well stimulation treatments.
-A treatment at pressures exceeding the formation fracture gradient or a treatment that involves emplacing acid in a well and that uses a volume of fluid equal to or greater than the Acid Volume Threshold for the operation, shall be presumed to be a well stimulation treatment unless it is demonstrated to DOGGR's satisfaction that the treatment, as designed, does not enhance oil and gas production or recovery by increasing the permeability of the formation.
-Well stimulation does not include routine well cleanout work; routine well maintenance; routine treatment for the purpose of removal of formation damage due to drilling; bottom hole pressure surveys; routine activities that do not affect the integrity of the well or the formation; the removal of scale or precipitate from the perforations, casing, or tubing; a gravel pack treatment that does not exceed the formation fracture gradient; or a treatment that involves emplacing acid in a well and that uses a volume of fluid that is less than the Acid Volume Threshold for the operation and is below the formation fracture gradient.
+Except for operations that meet the definition of "underground injection project" under CCR treatment unless it is demonstrated to DOGGR's satisfaction that the treatment, as designed, does not enhance oil and gas production or recovery by increasing the permeability of the formation.
+Except for operations that meet the definition of "underground injection project" under CCR Section 1761(a)(2), a treatment that involves emplacing acid in a well and that uses a volume of fluid equal to or greater than the Acid Volume Threshold for the operation shall be presumed to be a well stimulation treatment unless it is demonstrated to DOGGR's satisfaction that the treatment, as designed, does not enhance oil and gas production or recovery by increasing the permeability of the formation.
+Well stimulation does treatments does not include steaming flooding, water flooding or cyclic steaming and does not include routine well cleanout work; routine well maintenance; routine treatment for the purpose of treatment for the purpose of removal of formation damage due to drilling; bottom hole pressure surveys; routine activities that do not affect the integrity of the well or the formation; the removal of scale or precipitate from the perforations, casing, or tubing; a gravel pack treatment that does not exceed the formation fracture gradient; or a treatment that involves emplacing acid in a well and that uses a volume of fluid that is less than the Acid Volume Threshold for the operation and is below the formation fracture gradient.